yusufyaman07/starbucks-clone/README.md

  Color Transitions: Smooth color transitions are provided by using CSS gradient and transition properties.
 These transitions add a modern and fluid atmosphere to the site.

 # Used Technologies
-HTML5
+- HTML5
-CSS3
+- CSS3
--Flexbox
+-- Flexbox
--Grid
+-- Grid
--Transitions
+-- Transitions
--Hover Effects
+-- Hover Effects

 # Preview